PySport/kloppy/examples/pattern_matching/repository/README.md

 # kloppy-query

-Video analysts spend a lot time on searching for interesting moments in the video.
-Probably some of those moments can be described by a pattern: pass, pass, shot, etc. In case it can be described, can we automate the search?
+Video analysts spend a lot of time searching for interesting moments in the video.
+Probably a certain type of moments can be described by a pattern: pass, pass, shot, etc. In that case, can we automate the search?

 We might be able to do so.
 The kloppy library now provides a search mechanism based on regular expressions to search for patterns within event data.

-To make the use event simpler kloppy comes with `kloppy-query`.
+To make the use event simpler, kloppy comes with `kloppy-query`.
 This command line tool does all the heavy lifting for you and gives you a nice xml, ready for use in your favorite video analyse software.

 ## Usage